terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 - The tracker should not be pointing up or direction is not going to work properly.
 This means that, if you use owotrack with a phone in your pocket, crouching may break direction.

+Below is the build instructions of the original driver that this one is based on.
+Most should still be relavant in case you want to build this driver.

 # Simple OpenVR Driver Tutorial
 I created this driver as a demonstration for how to write some of the most common things a SteamVR/OpenVR driver would want to do.
 You will need to understand C++11 and some C++17 features at least to make the most use of this repo.
 It features: